AmarooHQ/whitepaper/10-Ultra-Terminum/40-nutin/20-pow-reflection.md

 -- we set the weight to 1 earlier; this is not representative of a production chain
 ```

-Could the Bitcoin chain incorporate the idea that Ethereum had confirmed part of it's history?
-(Ideally the Ethereum chain would know about all but the latest block, but there might be some latency in reality.)
+Could the Bitcoin chain incorporate the idea that Ethereum had confirmed part of its history?
+(Ideally the Ethereum chain would know about all but the latest block, but, in reality, there might be some latency.)
 Could the Bitcoin chain use this to thwart some types of attack?

-Let's modify the Bitcoin weight-calculation functions to account for Bitcoin history that has been confirmed by the Ethereum chain:
+Let's modify the Bitcoin weight-calculation functions so that they account for Bitcoin history that has been confirmed by the Ethereum chain:

 ```haskell
 -- bitcoin-modified-weight-calc.hs